dojoengine/origami/crates/random/README.md

 }
 ```

-Remember to import the necessary traits and types when using the Map crate in your project.
+Remember to import the necessary traits and types when using the Random crate in your project.